ibi-group/otp-middleware/docs/trip-monitoring.md

 Class `CheckMonitoredTrip` contains the actual trip monitoring logic.
 All saved trips are checked for the following conditions:

-- Trip is active
+- `MonitoredTrip.active` true,
-- Trip is not snoozed
+- `MonitoredTrip.isSnoozed` not true
 - Trip is one-time not in the past, or trip is recurring
 - Trip is not deemed no longer possible
-- Trip is being monitored on a particular day
+- Trip is being monitored on the current day of the week
-- Trip start time is within the lead monitoring time, and the trip end time has not passed yet.
+- Current time is within `MonitoredTrip.leadTimeInMinutes` of the matching itinerary's start time, and that itinerary end time has not passed yet.

 Within an hour of the trip start time, checks are performed every 15 minutes.
 Within 30 minutes the trip start time, checks are performed every minute.